top of page

 Course Dates: July 10 - July 21

-Stanford Precollege’s Investigations in Neuroscience is designed to serve as a first dive into neuroscience.
-You will examine the physics and chemistry underlying ion channels, and neurons, and how neurons create action potentials, which are the electrical pulses that send information down a neuron’s axon.
+Stanford Precollege’s Investigations in Neuroscience is designed to serve as an introduction to neuroscience.
+You will examine the physics and chemistry underlying ion channels and neurons and how neurons create action potentials, which are the electrical pulses that send information down a neuron’s axon.
 This course will investigate these concepts through physical models of neurons and interactive online mathematical models of neurons and synapses.
 Next, you will apply this information to sensory and motor systems, supplemented by in-home experimentation.
 You will then analyze brain structure and function, focusing on learning, memory, language, communication, and other behavior.
-Finally, you will examine brain development and the question of brain gender, and investigate a variety of brain diseases and disorders.
-Students will research and present on the neurological disorder of their choice, relating the disease to problems with the ion channels and neurons that we studied at the start of the class.
+You will research and present the neurological disorder of your choice, relating the disease to problems with the ion channels and neurons studied at the start of the class.

 Eligibility: Everyone is eligible to enroll in this course.